bvobart/mllint/ReadMe.md

 #### TOML

-Alternatively, if no `.mllint.yml` exists, `mllint` searches the `pyproject.toml` file in the root of the project for a `[tool.mllint]` section.
+If no `.mllint.yml` is found, `mllint` searches the project's `pyproject.toml` for a `[tool.mllint]` section.
 TOML has a slightly different syntax, but the structure is otherwise the same as the config in the YAML file.

-The example below is identical to the YAML example above.
+An example `pyproject.toml` configuration of `mllint` is as follows.
+Note that it is identical to the YAML example above.

 ```toml
 [tool.mllint]